Valks-Games/sankari/.github/DOCUMENTATION.md

 ### Net

+`PingSent` returns the last ping sent from a pong packet

+`DisconnectOpcode` returns the disconnect opcode recieved from the server to the client

+`Client` returns the client

+`Server` returns the server

+`EnetInitialized` check to see if enet is initialized

 `StartClient(string ip, ushort port, CancellationTokenSource cts)` start the client

 `StartServer(ushort port, int maxPlayers, CancellationTokenSource cts)` start the server

+`IsHost()` check to see if this client is the host

+`IsMultiplayer()` check to see if the client or the server are running